Porth: Tynewydd Colliery disaster

 On 11 April 1877 the Tynewydd Colliery 51°36′53″N 3°24′42″W - was the scene of a mine disaster that led to a notable mine rescue operation following which four first-class and twenty-one second-class Albert Medals for Lifesaving were awarded.
 A build-up of water in old workings of the neighbouring Cymmer Colliery resulted in flooding of the Tynewydd mine.
 Only fourteen of approximately 100 miners employed at the mine were working underground at the time of the accident.

 Four of the trapped miners were rescued after eighteen hours but a fifth, William Morgan, was crushed to death by an escape of compressed air.
 Four other miners were drowned.
-The remaining five, Daffyd Jenkins, Moses Powell, George Jenkins, John Thomas and the boy David Hughes, were located behind a thirty-eight yards thick barrier of coal with a large quantity of water and compressed air and probably gas behind it.
+The remaining five, Dafydd Jenkins, Moses Powell, George Jenkins, John Thomas and the boy David Hughes, were located behind a thirty-eight yards thick barrier of coal with a large quantity of water and compressed air and probably gas behind it.
 It took four days to cut through the barrier until on 19 April only a few yards remained.
 At this stage operations were halted because there was a danger of pent-up water behind the barrier bursting through.
 In spite of this danger four, or alternatively five, of the rescuers volunteered to continue, according to some reports Daniel Thomas, Isaac Pride, John William Howell and William Beith.
 There is some confusion over the number and names of the rescuers - Daniel Thomas, listed as one of those awarded the first-class medal, is referred to as owner of Brithweunydd Level, the Tynewydd colliery owner is reported to have been considered for but not awarded a first-class medal because of his impending trial on manslaughter charges of which he was acquitted, and Gwilym Thomas is seen in a photograph of "three of the rescuers" with Isaac Pride and Abraham "Abby" Dodd,.
 An escape of inflammable gas under pressure extinguished the rescue team's Davy lamps but they continued working in darkness.
 At 3.00 p.m. on 20 April the breakthrough occurred.